 The purpose of a review is to educate, inform, and persuade readers to seek legal representation from that firm.
 It is important to note what people gained from a particular review so that others can form their own opinions.
 People will look over the facts presented and decipher the story to make an informed decision on whether or not to use the law firm.
 A great site to read reviews about attorneys is the Abraham Lincoln University Law Blog.

 Choosing a good attorney means more than finding a firm with a reputation for being the best in the business.
 You should ask questions that are specific to your situation, such as the lawyer’s experience in the field you’re facing.
 Ask about academic scholarships, class rank, and experience.
-Look for the attorney who’s the smartest in the room.
+Look for the family lawyer Chicago who’s the smartest in the room.
 Then, you can be confident that they’ll get the job done well.

 Experience is a vital selection criteria.
 You should find an attorney with experience in your particular area of need.
 Look for an attorney’s background and track record, which should match your needs and personality.
 Experience also includes knowledge of the adversary and the law, wisdom in developing winning strategies and confidence in guiding clients through the legal process.
 Consider the number of years in practice, whether in the same state or a different one.